John Muller

 John William Muller (born 7 July 1966) is an American television journalist.
-From 2011 until 2014, he has been with ABC News, where his anchor duties include World News Now and ABC News Now.
+From 2011 until 2014, he was with ABC News, where his anchor duties included World News Now and ABC News Now.
 He is the weeknight anchor of NYC's Emmy Award-winning PIX11 News.
 He worked as a reporter and anchor in Georgia and Florida before returning to New York City.
 On July 20, 2020, he returned to PIX11 as anchor of the 4:30-7am hours of the PIX11 Morning News with Vanessa Freeman.

 Early life

 Muller was born in Queens, New York and raised on Long Island, the middle child of seven siblings.
 He attended Catholic schools.
 His first on-camera work came as a child model for the Ford Modeling Agency, something he credits as "demystifying" the idea of working in front of cameras for a living.
 He received a scholarship to New York University where he majored in journalism and mass communication and minored in history.
 His first exposure to professional journalism came through internships with WNCY-TV, ABC News, CBS News and WNBC-TV.